Jimmy Page by Jimmy Page

 Jimmy Page by Jimmy Page is the title of a coffee table autobiography written by Led Zeppelin guitarist Jimmy Page.
 It is published by Genesis Publications and was published in September 2010.

-The book include rare photos, personally selected by the author, along with handwritten captions describing the subject(s) in the images.
+The book includes rare photos, personally selected by the author, along with handwritten captions describing the subject(s) in the images.
 The book is described as "a career in pictures".
 The selection of photos is meant to represent Page's musical career.
 The book was updated and re-released in 2014 to catch up on what happened since 2010.

 Background

 At the time of publication the author was 66 years old.
 Only 2,500 copies of the book were published during its first run.
 All of these are personally signed by the author.
 The book is 512 pages, with more than 700 images printed on fine art paper.